tchmiel/TJC-CarND-TrafficSignClassifier-P2/P2_reflection.md

  Epoch 65, Batch_size 128, rate=0.00125, mu=0, sigma = 0.1, keep_drop = 0.5   VA= 96.%

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of      0.984
-* validation set accuracy of ?
+* validation set accuracy of    0.945
-* test set accuracy of ?
+* test set accuracy of          0.943

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?